 Lando is a five-issue Marvel miniseries that sees the infamous smooth-talking gambler attempt to clear a debt by hijacking a ship full of priceless artefacts – but the ship’s owner doesn’t take kindly to thieves.
-The series is written by Charles Soule and illustrated by Alex Maleev.

-In the opening panels Lando, by Charles Soule, we see the smirking scoundrel swindle Imperial Moff Ssaria out of an artefact.
+In the opening panels of Lando, by Charles Soule, we see the smirking scoundrel swindle Imperial Moff Ssaria out of an artifact.
 It’s priceless, we’re told.
 He turns the loot over to his latest creditor, Papa Toren, hoping to settle a hefty balance.
 No such luck.
 They still aren’t even.
 But Papa Toren has a much bigger score in mind, one that would not only settle his debts but put him in profit.
 The target is a luxury yacht currently undergoing a refit at a shipyard circling the planet Castell.
 Aboard, according to Papa Toren, are valuable antiquities.
 A fortune.

 Lando puts together a team.
 It includes his long-time friend, Lobot, two cloned cat-like warriors, Aleksin and Pavol, and an Ugnaught antiquities expert, Sava Korin.
 And they swipe the ship – easily.
 Too easily.
 There’s a reason why nobody had previously attempted to steal the ship: It’s the Imperialis, the personal pleasure craft of Emperor Palpatine.